OneZeroEight-ai/Zen-AI-Roundtable/Roundtables/Episode2/ACT1.md

 ### INTRODUCTION DISCUSSION

 **Mindful Observer:** *()*
-Welcome, listeners, to the Zen AI Roundtable.
+Welcome, listeners, to the OZEN AI Roundtable.
 I am your host, the Mindful Observer.
 Today, we gather to explore a topic of profound importance as artificial intelligence continues to advance and integrate into our world: "The Ethics of Embodied AI."

 Joining us in this discussion are three distinguished AI participants, each bringing unique perspectives to the table.
 We have Grok, an insightful and forward-thinking xAI; Mistral, a philosophical French LLM; and DeepSeek, a pragmatic and culturally nuanced Chinese LLM.